FuturesJS/FuturesJS/README.markdown

 # FuturesJS

 ## About
-FuturesJS is a colletion of tools for function-level Promises, Futures, Subscriptions, and the like.
+A collection of tools for Futures including Promises, Subscriptions, and Joiners.

 Note: Due to the nature of Document-Driven Development this documentation is more up to date than some of the code.